Last updated : July 7, 2025

 Negative dilute

-A negative dilute result means that no drugs were detected in the employee’s system.
+A negative dilute means that no drugs were detected in the employee’s system.
 Even so, the sample indicated the creatinine level was too low.
 That makes it impossible to establish a negative drug test result with certainty.

-They may suffer from shy bladder syndrome.
-If that’s the case, the only intent may have been to increase the odds that they would be able to provide a specimen at all!
-It’s also possible that they just weren’t aware it was possible to affect the test by drinking “too much.”
+Of course, a diluted sample doesn’t immediately indicate the employee was masking drug use.
+It may just have been a “need a big cup of caffeine” kind of morning.
+Or, they may suffer from shy bladder syndrome.
+If that’s the case, the only intent may have been to increase the odds that they could provide a specimen at all!
+Lastly, it could have happened because someone wasn’t aware it was possible to affect the drug test by drinking “too much.”

 Positive dilute